How Much Should You Pay on a Credit Card Each Month?

 What happens in real repayment behavior

-Repayment rarely follows a clean path.
+Repayment rarely follows a steady plan.
 Payments increase temporarily, then fall back toward the minimum.
 Extra payments happen occasionally but not consistently.

 This creates a pattern where the balance declines in bursts, then stalls.
 Over time, the average payment ends up closer to the minimum than intended, which extends the payoff timeline without it being obvious month to month.